On a spectral sequence for the cohomology of infinite loop spaces: Simplicial Commutative -Algebras

+\begin{remark} Our spectral sequence is of the type considered by Dwyer in \cite{DwyerDivSqSpSeq}, so by \cite[Proposition 2.3]{DwyerDivSqSpSeq} it is a spectral sequence of $A$-algebras.
+By (the dual of) results of Hackney~\cite{HackneyCosInfLoop} it is actually a spectral sequence of Hopf algebras. \end{remark}

-\section{Simplicial Commutative Algebras}
+\section{Simplicial Commutative $\F$-Algebras}

-In this section we review the background material on simplicial commutative (graded) algebras and related topics we need to carry out the computation of the homotopy of the functor $U$ in the next section.
-First we review the model category structure on simplicial commutative algebras in \S\ref{subsec:ModCat}.
-In \S\ref{subsec:ops} we review the higher divided square operations in the homotopy of simplicial commutative algebras, and then we recall the description of the homotopy of symmetric and exterior algebras in terms of these operations in \S\ref{subsec:SymmAlg} and extend this to the graded case.
-Then in \S\ref{subsec:FiltSimplAlg} we consider the interaction between the higher divided square operations and the differentials in the spectral sequence associated to a filtered simplicial commutative algebra.
-We briefly review the Dold-Kan correspondence in \S\ref{subsec:DoldKan}, and finally in \S\ref{subsec:SerreSpSeq} we construct a ``Serre spectral sequence'' for cofibrations of simplicial commutative algebras.
+In this section we first review some background material on simplicial commutative (graded) algebras: we recall the model category structure on simplicial commutative algebras in \S\ref{subsec:ModCat} and in \S\ref{subsec:ops} we review the higher divided square operations in the homotopy groups of simplicial commutative algebras.
+Then in \S\ref{subsec:filtabstr} we discuss filtered algebras and modules from an abstract point of view, and finally in \S\ref{subsec:SerreSpSeq} we use this material to construct a ``Serre spectral sequence'' for cofibre sequences of simplicial commutative algebras.